MitchDorrestijn/QuizFall2017_Mitch_Sjoerd/Data and API.md

 ```

 #### POST /api/games/:gameId/rounds/:roundId/questions
-Add a question to the round.
+Add questions from a category to the round.
 ##### Request
 ```
 {
- questionId: ObjectId
+ categories: [String]
 }
 ```